isomerpages/moe-etd-tflb/index.md

       button: We'd love to hear from you!
       url: mailto:moe_educational_technology@moe.gov.sg?subject=[CotF]
   - infobar:
+      title: Redesigning Learning
+      subtitle: About CotF
+      description: by using design thinking and other human-centric methodologies to find out how we can better support you and your students in your T&L experiences.
+  - infobar:
       title: Thank you for attending CotF Year End Engagement 2022!
       button: Share your thoughts with us!
       url: /faq/